chestdb/chest/chest/README.md

 - [x] Properly handle multiple opens of the same Chest
 - [x] Revisit value access syntax
 - [x] Handle errors gracefully
+- [x] Write docs on how it works in principle
 - [ ] Implement compaction
 - [ ] Support taper migration
 - [ ] Properly handle opening a chest in multiple isolates